 Underground pipes need to go cathodic protection to prevent corrosion from dirt.
 Which is coating it in a thin layer of some other metal such as zinc to absorb the corrosion.
-Flanges used are per ANSI B16.1.
-Cast iron or steel are used for screwed pipe and forged steel welding necks are used for welded line sizes.
+The flanges used are per ANSI B16.1.
+Cast iron or steel is used for screwed pipe and forged steel welding necks are used for welded line sizes.

 HVAC Piping Insulation

-They are also different type of insulations like mineral fiber insulation (glass fibers bonded with thermosetting resin) which includes
+They are also different types of insulation like mineral fiber insulation (glass fibers bonded with thermosetting resin) which includes